ekaterina-esina/miro-test-task/README.md

 # miro-test-task
 Rest API.
-Create, view and delete widgets from memory (ConccurentHashMap).
+Create, view and delete widgets from memory (ConcurrentHashMap).
 Widget is object with parameters:
 - id (generated on server)
 - coordinateX